A great find from a fellow Farwerck investigator.

 That said, the initials and the similarities of the dragon, make it very likely that we have identified the designer of Farwerck’s second ex-libris.

 I have been looking around online a bit.
-Nijs used dragons more often (never it looks very “alchemical”), but I haven’t find any other artwork in which he used the Wolfsangel to sign, usually he just writes his name.
+Nijs used dragons more often (never it looks very “alchemical”).
+There is at least one other artwork in which he used the Wolfsangel to sign (he usually he just writes his name).
+See here (bottom left).

 Both of Farwerck’s ex-libris were designed by actual designers.
 He must have wanted to invest into quality or he was on such good terms with both artists that things came about along these lines.